 With its domed pavilion, Eastbourne Pier is one of the more photogenic on the south coast, and although its Victorian tea room and chip shop make a decent stab at harking back to yesteryear, we’d recommend admiring it from afar – and instead turning inland, through the pedestrianised town centre towards Grove Road.
 Here you’ll find one of the town’s more pleasant string of shops and cafés.
 Turn once again towards the sea and stroll 10 minutes to the Towner Gallery, home to a collection of Eric Ravilious’ most cherished South Downs landscapes, as well as works by Henry Moore, Paul Nash, Alfred Wallis and more.
 If an adventurous spirit in the vein of The Famous Five grips you, seek out the mystery of Sussex’s hill figures.
 The Long Man of Wilmington and the Litlington White Horse are six and eight miles away, respectively.

-Port Hotel is a more-than-safe bet when it comes to Eastbourne’s culinary offering, especially considering the propensity of the town’s run-of-the-mill bistros and takeaways.
-However, head to Grove Road for Seven Sisters gin-cured salmon with organic cucumber, lime, fennel and Nasturtium; braised ham and Black Bomber cheddar croquettes with wasabi aioli; or pan-seared Gressingham duck breast with hasselback potatoes and sautéed sweetheart cabbage at Skylark, whose high ceilings and cake-filled countertop welcome patrons from brunch to supper.
+Port Hotel is a more-than-safe bet when it comes to Eastbourne’s culinary offering.
+However, if you do want to taste-test the town, head to Grove Road for Seven Sisters gin-cured salmon with organic cucumber, lime, fennel and Nasturtium; braised ham and Black Bomber cheddar croquettes with wasabi aioli; or pan-seared Gressingham duck breast with hasselback potatoes and sautéed sweetheart cabbage at Skylark, whose high ceilings and cake-filled countertop welcome patrons from brunch to supper.
+Stop by for charcuterie, cheese boards and artisan breads at Levels tasting room, a wine wholesaler that has also opened a more formal restaurant, Cru, where you'll find miso-glazed aubergine with cashew-nut hummus; gambas, palourde clam and squid pil pil; and grilled native lobster with thermidor butter.
 And it wouldn’t be the seaside without an ice cream: head to Fusciardi’s, just two minutes’ walk from the hotel, for traditional toffee crunch or rum and raisin cones, lovingly scooped by third-generation members of the Italian family who opened the shop here in 1967.